Pupsix/xploiTools/README.md

 These tools were developed to help with vulnerability research, testing, and exploitation.
 Some of them have been used successfully during real-world security research to identify and exploit vulnerabilities.

+## Public Release

+Some tools and PoCs have been sanitized and slightly modified for public release.

+Target-specific details, implementation-specific parameters, credentials, session data, and other sensitive information have been removed or replaced with placeholders to avoid exposing information from real-world targets.

+The core functionality and techniques have been preserved where possible.

 ## Purpose

 This repository contains tools that I personally built, tested, and used during security research.